-Rev. LeRoi Simmons is a business leader and head of Germantown Clergy Initiative, which has led a long term effort to invest in and build Germantown High School.
+Rev. LeRoi Simmons is a business leader and head of Germantown Clergy Initiative, which led a long term effort to invest in and build the former Germantown High School.
 GCI was a community partner in overseeing $10 million in Dept. of Labor grants and has been active in safety, mentoring and leadership development at the school.
 GCI also raised $100,000 to rebuild Germantown High School’s library.
 Rev. Simmons has been a leading voice around high school reform, particularly academic achievement and equitable funding.

 Cecelia Thompson is the mother of a public school student living with autism.
 She is past Chair of the Philadelphia Right to Education Local Task Force IU 26, a citywide parent-led group representing the interests of special needs children and families attending public and charter schools in the District.

 Gerald Wright is the father of two children in the public schools and past president of John Story Jenks Home and School Association.
 He is former Chair of the Father’s Day Rally Committee, Inc., a 20-year old organization promoting responsibility for and among families, fathers, and men in Philadelphia.
 Recently, he helped stop the closure of a local pool due to city budget cuts, saving a swim program for 70 swimmers.